scented-wiring/animal-top-trumps/README.md

 ## To-do

-- Add mobile device styling for play component
+- Add login functionality allowing each user to create an individual table in the database for their cards

 ## Built with